JimmyKenMerchant/jimmy-codeviewer/README.txt

 8. 'font-style' // font-style of target string
 9. 'font-weight' // font-weight of target string
 10. 'vertical-align' // vertical-align of target string
+11. 'regex-enable' //use Regular Expression ('TRUE' or 'true') or not

 '[spansearch]' have these parameters below.

-11. 'start' // line number to start
+12. 'start' // line number to start
-12. 'end' // line number to end
+13. 'end' // line number to end

 d. '[divsearch id="title" start="3" end="7" text-align="center" line-height="1.6em"]':